A Guide to Claiming Work-Related Depression Compensation

 - Providing more training or management support

 - Regular catch-ups with an HR representative, to give an employee a chance to voice any issues and to notify the company if extra support is needed

 What can managers and ADDs do?

-If you are concerned that a colleague may be affected by depression or stress, the key thing to remember is to respect your colleague's wishes and to handle the matter sensitively.
-A colleague may not even realise that they are showing signs of depression or anxiety.
+If you are concerned that a colleague may be affected by depression or stress, you should respect your colleague's wishes and handle the matter sensitively.
+Your colleague may not even realise that they are showing signs of depression or anxiety.